Kasauli Brewery and Distillery: History

-Edward Abraham Dyer brought with him, brewing and distillation equipment from England and Scotland, which came by sailing ship as far up the Yamuna-Ganges rivers as possible, before being loaded onto ox drawn carts and taken up to the Himalayas via the Grand Trunk Road route to Shimla.
-Later in 1842, a small cantonment of British Indian Army at Kasauli was established by the British colonial rulers.
+Dyer brought with him, brewing and distillation equipment from England and Scotland, which came by sailing ship as far up the Yamuna-Ganges rivers as possible, before being loaded onto ox drawn carts and taken up to the Himalayas via the Grand Trunk Road route to Shimla.
+In 1842, a small cantonment of British Indian Army at Kasauli was established.

-Edward Dyer selected the location of his brewer due to the fine springwater available there and because the climate at this altitude was similar to the climate of Scotland.
+Dyer selected the location of his brewery due to the quality of the springwater available there and because the climate at this altitude was similar to the climate of Scotland.
 His stated ambition was "to produce a malt whisky as fine as Scotch whisky," albeit from much higher highlands.
 Another reason for this location was that there was a ready market of British troops and civilians in Shimla and elsewhere in Punjab for his products.

-Brewery and distillery swap at Kasauli and Solan

-In 1835, the brewery was moved to nearby Solan, close to the British summer capital Shimla, as there was an abundant supply of fresh springwater there.
+After the town of Kasauli was established and began using much of the springwater, the brewery was dismantled and production moved to nearby Solan, where a brewery was originally established in 1820, close to the British summer capital Shimla.
 The Kasauli brewery site was converted to a distillery, which Mohan Meakin Ltd. still operates.
-After the town of Kasauli was established and began using much of the springwater, the brewery was dismantled and moved to nearby Solan where it still operates today.
 However, the distillery remains at Kasauli and is the oldest operating distillery in Asia and one of the oldest whisky making distilleries in continuous operation anywhere in the world.

-Since 1835, Kasauli Brewery is continuously producing the Solan No 1, earlier produced at Solan Brewery, which is India's first single malt whisky and the only malt whisky still produced in Himalayas.
-Since then, Solan Brewery is continuously producing the Lion beer, earlier produced at Kasauli Brewery, which is Asia's first beer brand.

-Expansion and incorporation of business

-Dyer set up more breweries at Shimla, Murree (Murree Brewery), Rawalpindi, Mandalay and Quetta and acquired interests in the Ootacamund Brewery (South India).

-In 1855, Edward Dyer incorporated his company it as the Dyer Breweries, following the full establishment of British East India Company rule over the Punjab with the annexation of Punjab in 1849 which brought this area under British law which included the incorporation of companies.
-Later, more breweries were built across India, Burma and Sri Lanka, and added to it.

-By 1882, the company had 12 breweries in India, including one in Rangoon.